rorygleeson/aws-transcribe-iotcore/sam-lambda-iot-rule/README.md

 # sam-lambda-iot-rule

-Deploy a serverless backend that can both send and receive messages on the AWS IoT MQTT topic stream.
+Deploy a serverless backend that can both send and receive messages on the AWS IoT MQTT message broker.

 We can summarise this infrastructure.